Frequency Caps

 In all of the above cases, the transition resets the frequency cap because the re-connection resets their Listener ID and they are treated as a different listener.

-On the other hand, a flight’s frequency caps are preserved across all delivery methods in some circumstances.
-For example, a flight that is set to deliver on all delivery methods will be preserved across different players and different delivery methods if:
+On the other hand, a flight’s frequency caps are preserved across all content types in some circumstances.
+For example, a flight that is set to deliver on all content types will be preserved across different players and different delivery methods if:

 • The Listener ID is the same, or at least is matched to another type of ID (e.g., mobile ad ID or cookie).